Head Office Address:

 New York, NY 10017

-HSG serves as lead counsel for clients such as Visa, HSBC, Freddie Mac, and the state-owned Alberta Investment Management Company in a range of high-stakes commercial litigation, and is particularly well known for:
+Representing both plaintiffs and defendants, HSG serves as lead counsel for clients such as Visa, MacAndrews & Forbes, HSBC, and government-owned pension funds in a range of disputes, and is particularly well known for:

-Impact Antitrust Litigation: In addition to the firm’s ongoing representation of Visa in multidistrict litigation involving billions of dollars in potential damages, the firm’s lawyers have represented Comcast, Raytheon, General Re, Saudi Refining, Inc., and other clients in major antitrust litigation and governmental reviews.
-On the plaintiffs’ side, the firm represents Valassis, a MacAndrews & Forbes company, in a massive antitrust case against competitor News Corp.
+Impact Antitrust Litigation: In addition to the firm’s ongoing representation of Visa in multidistrict litigation involving hundreds of billions of dollars in claimed damages, the firm’s lawyers have represented Comcast, Raytheon, General Re, Saudi Refining, Inc., and other clients in major antitrust litigation and governmental reviews.
+On the plaintiffs’ side, the firm represents Valassis, a MacAndrews & Forbes portfolio company, in a massive antitrust case against News Corp.

-Complex Commercial Disputes: HSG represents clients in a wide range of complex commercial disputes.
-Its clients have ranged from one of the founders of Facebook to multinational corporations, financial institutions, hedge and private equity funds, family-owned businesses, and individual directors of public companies.
-The firm has represented clients on both the plaintiff and defense side.
+Complex Commercial Disputes: HSG represents clients in a wide range of complex commercial disputes, whether purely domestic or multi-jurisdictional, and is already at the forefront of litigation arising out of the COVID-19 pandemic, including disputes concerning borrower covenants.
+Its clients include multinational corporations, financial institutions, hedge and private equity funds, family-owned businesses, directors of public companies, and a founder of Facebook.

 Transnational Litigation: The firm has represented numerous clients in matters with transnational dimensions, including creditors against foreign sovereigns in disputes over defaults of their debt.
-The firm’s lawyers have also represented various sovereigns, including Croatian, Finnish, and Canadian national banks and investment funds, in a variety of matters.
+The firm’s lawyers have also represented various foreign sovereigns and state-owned entities in a variety of matters.
 Additionally, they have represented a range of commercial parties in commercial disputes with a transnational dimension, in matters ranging from international arbitrations to Section 1782 proceedings, and everything in between.
-Representative clients include Alstom in a dispute with GE; Montreux Partners in a dispute with Argentina; and the founders of multinational gaming conglomerate Codere in a dispute with various hedge funds.